-Bass: Press \blacktriangle / \blacktriangledown to adjust the bass setting.
+BASS: Press \triangle / ∇ / \triangleleft SEEK \triangleright to adjust the bass setting.
+Press OK to close and return to the main menu.

-Treble: Press \blacktriangle / ∇ to adjust the treble setting.
+TREBLE: Press \triangle / ∇ / \triangleleft SEEK \triangleright to adjust the treble setting.
+Press OK to close and return to the main menu.

-Balance: Press \blacktriangle / \bigtriangledown to adjust the audio between the left and right speakers.
+BALANCE: Press \triangle / ∇ / \triangleleft SEEK \triangleright to adjust the audio between the left and right speakers.
+Press OK to close and return to the main menu.

-Fade: Press \blacktriangle / \checkmark to adjust the audio between the front and rear speakers.
+FADE: Press ▲ /▼ / ■ SEEK ▶ to adjust the audio between the front and rear speakers.
+Press OK to close and return to the main menu.
+SPEED SENSITIVE VOLUME: Radio volume automatically changes slightly with vehicle speed to compensate for road and wind noise.

-Speed sensitive volume: Radio volume automatically changes slightly with vehicle speed to compensate for road and wind noise.
-Use \blacktriangle / \checkmark to adjust.
+Use \triangle / ∇ / \triangleleft SEEK \blacktriangleright to adjust.
 Recommended level is 1-3.
 Level 0 turns the feature off and level 7 is the maximum setting.
+Press OK to close and return to the main menu.

-Occupancy mode (if equipped): Use \blacktriangle / \bigvee to select and optimize sound for ALL SEATS, DRIVERS SEAT or REAR SEATS.
+Occupancy mode (if equipped): Use \triangle / \bigvee / \triangleleft SEEK \triangleright to select and optimize sound for ALL SEATS, DRIVERS SEAT or REAR SEATS.
+Press OK to close and return to the main menu.

-Compression: Available in CD mode, this feature brings soft and loud CD passages together for a more consistent listening level.
+COMPRESSION: Available in CD mode, this feature brings soft and loud CD passages together for a more consistent listening level.
 Press MENU until compression status is displayed.
-Press \blacktriangle / \checkmark to turn the feature on/off.
+Press ▲ /▼ / ◀ SEEK ▶ to turn the feature on/off.
+Press OK to close and return to the main menu.

-5. Select: These controls are used in Menu mode to select various settings/options.
+5. ▲ /▼ (Select): These controls are used in Menu mode to select various settings/options.